JetBrains/teamcity-documentation/topics/what-s-new-in-teamcity.md

 ### Group builds by projects in experimental build chain graph

-You can now group builds by projects on the experimental build chain graph.
+It is now possible to group builds by projects on the experimental build chain graph.
+This can give a convenient overview of a large pipeline.

 To try this option, open the results of any build that is a part of a [chain](build-chain.md), go to its **Dependencies** tab, and switch to the **Chain** mode.

 <img src="group-projects-chain.png" alt="Group builds by projects on a chain" width="706"/>

 ## Other improvements

+### OpenSSH keys support

+TeamCity now supports keys in the OpenSSH format, including ECDSA and ED25519.
+You can upload such a key to TeamCity and reuse it when configuring [VCS roots](vcs-root.md) or running an [SSH agent](ssh-agent.md) during a build.

+The support for this format has also been introduced in a bugfix build TeamCity 2021.1.4.

 ### Kotlin DSL updates